DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - The CC provides a standard to evaluate systems, defining various levels of testing and confirmation of systems' security capabilities
 - The number of the level indicates what kind of testing and confirmation has been performed
 - The important concepts:
-    - To perform an evaluation, you need to select the **Target of Evaluation (TOE)** (e.g. firewall or an anti-malware app)
+    - To perform an evaluation, you need to select the **✏️Target of Evaluation (TOE)** (e.g. firewall or an anti-malware app)
-    - The evaluation process will look at the **Protection Profile (PP)**, which is a document that outlines the security needs (customer 🔥"I wants"🔥); a vendor might use a specific protection profile for a particular solution
+    - The evaluation process will look at the **✏️Protection Profile (PP)**, which is a document that outlines the security needs (customer 🔥"I wants"🔥); a vendor might use a specific protection profile for a particular solution
-    - The evaluation process will look at the **Security Target (ST)**, specifying the claims of security from the vendor that are built into a TOE (the ST is usually published to customers and partners and available to internal staff).
+    - The evaluation process will look at the **✏️Security Target (ST)**, specifying the claims of security from the vendor that are built into a TOE (the ST is usually published to customers and partners and available to internal staff).
 STs are considered the implemented security measures or the 🔥"I will provide"🔥 from the vendor.
     - An organization's PP is compared to various STs from the selected vendor's TOEs, and the closest or best match is what the org purchases
     - The evaluation will attempt to gauge the confidence level of a security feature
     - **Security assurance requirements (SARs)**: a description of how the TOE is to be evaluated, based on the development of the solution
     - Key actions during development and testing should be captured
-    - An **evaluation assurance level (EAL)**: a numerical rating used to assess the rigor of an evaluation; the scale is EAL 1 (cheap and easy) to EAL7 (expensive and complex):
+    - An **evaluation assurance level (EAL)**: a numerical rating used to assess the rigor of an evaluation; the scale is
+        - ✏️EAL 1 (cheap and easy) to EAL7 (expensive and complex):
-        - EAL1: functionally tested
+        - ✏️EAL1: functionally tested
-        - EAL2: structurally tested
+        - ✏️EAL2: structurally tested
-        - EAL3: methodically tested and checked
+        - ✏️EAL3: methodically tested and checked
-        - EAL4: methodically designed, tested, and reviewed
+        - ✏️EAL4: methodically designed, tested, and reviewed
-        - EAL5: semi-formally designed and tested
+        - ✏️EAL5: semi-formally designed and tested
-        - EAL6: semi-formally verified, designed, and tested
+        - ✏️EAL6: semi-formally verified, designed, and tested
-        - EAL7: formally verified, designed, and tested
+        - ✏️EAL7: formally verified, designed, and tested
 - **Authorization to Operate (ATO)**: official auth to use specific IT systems to perform tasks/accept identified risks: The four types of ATOs are
-    - Authorization to Operate
+    - ✏️Authorization to Operate
-    - Common Control Authorization
+    - ✏️Common Control Authorization
-    - Authorization to Use
+    - ✏️Authorization to Use
-    - Denial of Authorization.
+    - ✏️Denial of Authorization.

 [3.4](#3.4) Understand security capabilities of Information Systems (IS) (e.g. memory protection, Trusted Platform Model (TPM), encryption/decryption) (OSG-9 Chpt 8)